-Even before the Yankees strong playoff push, highlighted by Todd Frazier’s thumbs down salute, his name has been mentioned as a candidate for the New York Mets starting third baseman, assuming David Wright is unable to come back.
+Even before the New York Yankees strong playoff push, highlighted by Todd Frazier’s thumbs down salute, his name has been mentioned as a candidate for the New York Mets starting third baseman, assuming David Wright is unable to come back.

 It soon became clear that Moustakas might be out of the Mets price range.
-Mets General manager Sandy Alderson is on record saying the Mets need to add a veteran starting pitcher, to sure up the rotation.
+Mets General manager Sandy Alderson is on record saying the Mets need to add a veteran starting pitcher to sure up the rotation.

 Spending $7 to $10 million on a starting pitcher takes away a large chunk of free agent cash, making Moustakas unlikely.

 In walks Todd Frazier, straight from Jenkinson’s boardwalk on the Jersey shore.

 A quick look at his season, and many Mets fans shake their head.
 We can do better.
 A batting average of .213 and 125 strike outs.
 “No thanks!!” they scream.